jesperkha/rum/README.md

 ## About

 Rum is a fast and minimal editor that supports syntax highlighting, search, split buffers, tabs and much more!
 It is specifically made for the windows terminal using the win32 console API.
-It has no other dependencies than libc and win32, making it very lightweight (~60kb) and easy to build!
-See [roadmap.md](roadmap.md) and [changelog.md](changelog.md) for progress on development.
+It has no other dependencies than libc and win32, making it very lightweight (~70kb) and easy to build!
+See [roadmap.md](roadmap.md) and [changelog.md](changelog.md) for progress on development, and [the tutorial](tutorial.md) to get started.

 ### Key features